SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjV/ObjV.md

 Now you are ready to start.

-## Primitives for a minimal reflective class-based kernel
+## Primitives for a reflective class-based kernel

 Now that all the infrastructure has been explained you are ready to start.
 The first tasks are to define how we will manipulate objObjects.
 We will define Pharo methods that will act